Let Care & Compassion be our Legacy

-Rescuing and caring for a large number of animals requires a lot of money.
+Rescuing and caring for a large number of animals requires a lot of funding.
 Sometimes, when the animals arrive, they are in poor health and need lots of special care and attention.
-David and Lynne have used their personal income to support the Sanctuary, but as the financial demands have increased, a dedicated source of finance has been sought.
+As The Sanctuary has grown, so have the financial demands.
+Your support is greatly appreciated!